 Free for members, $5 for non-members, or free with regular garden admission.

 In addition to mill demonstration days, group tours can be arranged.
 Current tours include History of Bloomfield Farm and the Historic 1761 Grist Mill (60 mins.).

 For more information or to schedule a tour contact: Lisa Bailey 215.247.5777 x157 or email: firstname.lastname@example.org.

 Springfield Mills and the Miller’s Cottage date back to 1761 and are the oldest architectural features at the Morris Arboretum.
-Springfield Mills contains the most complete inventory of original grist mill works and related machinery of any mill in the area.
+Springfield Mills contains the most complete inventory of original flour mill works and related machinery of any mill in the area.
 The mill, with its Oliver Evans mill works, provides a unique view of 19th and early 20th century agriculture and milling in the Wissahickon Valley.
 Volunteers and staff are actively engaged in restoring the mill with the goal of renewing its water-powered operation.
 Springfield Mills is a contributing structure in the Morris Arboretum’s National Register of Historic Places listing.

 The connections between food consumption, food production and land use is hard to imagine in a society where supermarkets with have become our main link to food.
 The role of mills in communities is largely forgotten or taken for granted.
 Springfield Mills creates a visual narrative of the social, economic and technological role mills play in food production and how important land conservation and plant diversity are to assuring we have food on the table.